contentcowboys/Pong/README.md

 $app->render('example.template');
 ```

-The seccond parameter is the data you want to pass to the view
+The second parameter is the data you want to pass to the view
 Default this is $app->data, this variable contains some handy default variables

 ```php